Weather data in the UK

 Did you know that we as humans experience temperatures very differently to cows?

-Cows are physically uncomfortable and show behavioural changes when the temperature rises above 24˚C, for humans this is 31°C. Even more importantly, non-visible effects of heat stress on cows begin at much lower temperatures – fertility traits (oestrus activity) are impacted once daily average temperatures exceed as little as 14°C (THI 57) and conception rates from 20°C (THI 65 – both readings with a relative humidity of 60%).
+The consequences of heat stress are typically non-visible effects and only observed over a period of days, or weeks.
+These occur when the daily 24-hour average THI is equal to, or above the thresholds shown and begin at much lower temperatures – fertility traits (oestrus activity) are impacted once daily 24-hour average temperatures exceed as little as 14°C (THI 57) and conception rates from 20°C (THI 65 – both readings with a relative humidity of 60%).

 Calculate the THI